 To the graduating student with the highest standing in clinical and academic physical therapy subjects, over the entire program.

 Awarded annually to the final year student in Physical Therapy who achieves the highest average mark for PT9521 (Regional Assessment), PT9522 (Treatment of Regional Conditions), PT9527 (Physical Therapy Clinics I) and PT9537 (Physical Therapy Clinics II).
 Review of grades will be performed by the course managers of these four courses.
-This award was created and established by Professor Emerita Barbara M Edwardson through Foundation Western.
+This award was created and established by Professor Emerita Barbara M Edwardson through Western.

 The top five PT9590 research papers, based on the highest marks, are submitted to the London District Canadian Physiotherapy Association (LDCPA).
 The LDCPA selection committee reviews the papers and decides the winner of the award.